jdlph/Path4GMNS/README.md

 ```

 ### Perform Path-Based UE Traffic Assignment using the Python Column-Generation Module
-The python column-generation module only implements path-based UE (i.e., mode 1).
+The Python column-generation module only implements path-based UE (i.e., mode 1).
 If you need other assignment modes, e.g., link-based UE or DTA, please use perform_network_assignment_DTALite().

 ```python
 import path4gmns as pg